Tigris–Euphrates river system: Ecology

 The most abundant fishes are species of barbs (Barbus), some of which can reach up to two meters in length.
 Some species have been important food sources for residents for thousands of years.
+Specifically, the mangar fish has been harvested for food in the Tigris-Euphrates basin.
 Many species move seasonally between the river and the marshes for spawning, feeding, and overwintering.
-The Hilsa shad (Tenualosa ilisha) is an important food fish which lives in the coastal waters and spawns in the lower reaches of the basin.
+The hilsa shad (Tenualosa ilisha) is an important food fish that lives in the coastal waters and spawns in the lower reaches of the basin.
 Other ocean species occasionally visit the lower reaches of the rivers; bull sharks (Carcharhinus leucas) used to swim up the Tigris as far as Baghdad.

-Endemic fish species in the lower basin include Glyptothorax steindachneri and Hemigrammocapoeta elegans, and as well as two cave fishes, Caecocypris basimi and the Iraq blind barb (Typhlogarra widdowsoni), from a cave habitat near Haditha on the Euphrates.
+Endemic fish species in the lower basin include Glyptothorax steindachneri and Garra elegans, as well as two cave fishes, Caecocypris basimi and the Iraq blind barb (Garra widdowsoni), from a cave habitat near Haditha on the Euphrates.

 One-third of the fish species in the upper watersheds are endemic, including species of Aphanius, Glyptothorax, Cobitis, Orthrias, and Schistura.
-Two blind fish species, the Iran cave barb (Iranocypris typhlops) and the Zagros blind loach (Eidinemacheilus smithi), are endemic to cave systems in Iran's upper Karun River watershed.
+Two blind fish species, the Iran cave barb (Garra typhlops) and the Zagros blind loach (Eidinemacheilus smithi), are endemic to cave systems in Iran's upper Karun River watershed.
 The Batman River loach (Paraschistura chrysicristinae) is a Critically Endangered fish species endemic to the Batman and Ambar rivers, Turkish tributaries of the Tigris.
-The species is endangered by drought, habitat destruction, and habitat fragmentation from construction of the Batman Dam.
+The species is endangered by drought, habitat destruction, and habitat fragmentation from the construction of the Batman Dam.
 It had not been observed since 1974 and was feared extinct until a 2021 expedition netted 14 fish living above the Batman Dam.